karmaniverous/stan/README.md

-# STAN := STAN Tames Autoregressive Nonsense
+# STAN — STAN Tames Autoregressive Nonsense

-🎲 A tip of the hat to [Stanisław Ulam](https://en.wikipedia.org/wiki/Stanis%C5%82aw_Ulam).
+🎲 A tip of the hat to Stanisław Ulam.

-In 1946, while recovering from illness and noodling over card games, Ulam invented the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method): random sampling to tackle hard, deterministic problems.
+In 1946, while recovering from illness and noodling over card games, Ulam helped ignite the Monte Carlo method—random sampling to tackle hard, deterministic problems.

 STAN produces a single source of truth for AI‑assisted development: a tarball of your repo plus deterministic outputs from your build/test/lint/typecheck scripts.